MathiasRenner/invoiceninja-docker/README.md

 How to setup
 ---------------
 - Setup `docker` and `docker-compose` following Docker's official docs.
 Make sure you have `docker-compose` version >= 1.6.
 Also make sure you have `git` installed.
-- Download the `docker-compose.yml` from this repository by running
+- Clone this repo to your machine:

   ```
-  git@github.com:MathiasRenner/invoiceninja-docker.git
+  git clone git@github.com:MathiasRenner/invoiceninja-docker.git
   ```
 - Change into the cloned directory with